CURENT/agvis/guide.md

 ```

 Trouble shooting:

+1. If no visualization appears in the browser, you may refresh the web and then run the ``docker run ...`` again.

-If in tmux second window, it said the address is already in use, you may need to delete the '/tmp/dime2' and then run the LTBVIS again.
+2. If in the tmux second window, it said the address is already in use, you may need to delete the '/tmp/dime2' and then run the LTBVIS again.

+3. If the port is already in use, you may remove those ports in the port panel.

+4. If ANDES said the file does not exist, check the mounting path.
+The default path is '`pwd`/cases' ('/home/curentltb/ltball/ltbvis/cases'), if you need to change the path, please change the path before ':/home/cui/work' in the ``docker run ...``.
+It should be noted that the blank space in the path may cause error, if so please include your path in the double quote.

 Other ANDES command: